Tantrix in Your Country

 I crashed myself, what do I do?

-The applets you run when playing Tantrix can challenge your resources, particularly if you have other applications running at the same time.
+The applets you run when playing Tantrix can challenge your resources, particularly if you have various other applications running at the same time.
 We recommend you close all programs apart from your browser to minimize the chances of a crash.
 However, if you get error messages from the lobby or your system hangs up, close and restart your browser.
 When you reenter the lobby you will be able to rejoin your game.
 If your whole system was effected by the crash (not just your browser), reboot and log in again.
 Flush your browser cache from time to time, this may generally help to run things more smoothly.

 Restarting an interrupted game